telefonicaid/fiware-glancesync/README.rst

 Sofware features
 ----------------

-Glancesync synchronises all the images with certain metadata owned by a tenant from a master region to each other region in a federation (or a subset of them).
+GlanceSync synchronises all the images with certain metadata owned by a tenant from a master region to each other region in a federation (or a subset of them).
 This feature works out of the box without configuration.
 It requires only the same set of environment variables, which are needed to contact the keystone server, than the glance tool.
-It's also possible to set these parameters in a file instead of using environment variables.
+It is also possible to set these parameters in a file instead of using environment variables.

-Glancesync synchronisation algorithm (i.e. the method to determine if a master image must be synchronised to the other regions) is configurable.
-By default all public images are synchronised, but it is enough with adding a line in the configuration file to synchronise only the public images with certain metadata.
+GlanceSync synchronisation algorithm (i.e. the method to determine if a master image must be synchronised to the other regions) is configurable.
+By default all public images are synchronised, but it is enough with adding a line in the configuration file to synchronise only the public images with certain metadata (e.g. federated_image=True).
-(e.g. federated_image=True)

-Glancesync supports also the synchronisation to regions which do not use the same keystone server than the master region and therefore require their own set of credentials.
+GlanceSync supports also the synchronisation to regions which do not use the same keystone server than the master region and therefore require their own set of credentials.
 The regions are grouped by *targets*: two regions may be in the same *target* if they use the same credential (therefore, their glance servers are registered in the same keystone server).
 The only mandatory *target* is the ``master`` target, where the master region is.
-Most of the Glancesync configuration, including the criteria to select which images are synchronised, is defined at target level.
+Most of the GlanceSync configuration, including the criteria to select which images are synchronised, is defined at target level.
 It is okay to create several targets using the same credential, for example if some regions only share a minimal set of images and others have a broader list.

-Glancesync by default does not replace existing images.
+GlanceSync by default does not replace existing images.
 If an image checksum is different between the region to synchronise and the master region, a warning is emitted.
 The user has the option of forcing the overwriting of a specific image (optionally renaming the old one) including the checksums in a configuration file, using a whilelist or a blacklist.

-When the remote image has the same content than the master image, but the metadata differs, Glancesync updates the metadata, but only a limited set, to avoid overwriting properties considered as local in that glance server.
+When the remote image has the same content than the master image, but the metadata differs, GlanceSync updates the metadata, but only a limited set, to avoid overwriting properties considered as local in that glance server.
 Also the system property ``is_public`` is updated.

-Glancesync has special support for *AMI* (Amazon Machine Image).
+GlanceSync has special support for *AMI* (Amazon Machine Image).
 Amazon images include a reference to a kernel image (*AKI*) and to a ramdisk image (*ARI*), but they are named by UUID.
-Therefore Glancesync has to update this fields to reflect the UUIDs in that particular region.
+Therefore GlanceSync has to update this fields to reflect the UUIDs in that particular region.

 About UUIDs and image names